Kirby's Blowout Blast

-Kirby's Blowout Blast is a 2017 video game for the Nintendo 3DS.
+Kirby's Blowout Blast is a 2017 video game in the Kirby series for the Nintendo 3DS.
 It is an expanded version of the Kirby 3D Rumble minigame in Kirby: Planet Robobot.
+It has been compared to Kirby's Dream Land due to containing the same levels by name and a lack of copy abilities.
 The game was praised by reviewers for its replayability, but criticized for being too repetitive.
+Due to the closure of the Nintendo eShop on the 3DS, the game can no longer be purchased, alongside the three other spin offs released for the system.

 Gameplay

 Kirby's Blowout Blast does not feature Copy Abilities, with Kirby only being able to jump and inhale.
 Gameplay revolves around Kirby inhaling objects and enemies, and spitting them out as projectiles.
 Killing enemies with those two abilities starts a combo, earning the player points.
-If the player gets a high enough high score on each level in a world, they will unlock more challenging versions of each of those levels.
+If the player gets a high enough high score on each level in a world, they will unlock more challenging versions of each of those levels called EX stages.
+After all EX levels have been completed a "secret path" stage acts as a final challenge.

 Development and release

 Kirby's Blowout Blast is an expanded version of the Kirby 3D Rumble minigame in Kirby: Planet Robobot.
 The game released for the Nintendo 3DS on July 6, 2017, after the release of the Nintendo Switch.
 It was announced in a Nintendo Direct alongside Team Kirby Clash Deluxe, which released in April 2017.